 Cornelis joined Watsi on April 7th, 2015.
-Five years ago, Cornelis became the 1113th member to automatically support a new Watsi patient every month.
-Since then, 4,936 more people have become monthly donors!
-Cornelis' most recent donation traveled 8,800 miles to support Vanna, a government employee from Cambodia, to fund mobility restoring spine surgery.
+Five years ago, Cornelis joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Cornelis' most recent donation traveled 8,800 miles to support Nuon, a construction worker from Cambodia, to fund a fracture repair on his leg.

 Vanna is a 64-year-old government employee.
 He and his wife have six children together, all of whom are grown and started their own families.
 His wife was a rice farmer, but recently retired.
 He reads a lot of books, and has started to collect books to give to his grandchildren.
 He also enjoys watching news on TV.
 Vanna has had chronic back pain for over ten years.
 He has managed the pain with painkillers and light exercise, but recently it started to get worse.
 He experiences numbness in his legs, and has difficulty sitting and standing.
 He came to Children's Surgical Centre (CSC) on recommendation from a friend, and has been diagnosed with lumbar stenosis, a condition in which spinal nerves are pressured by the bone.
 Doctors will perform a laminectomy in order to relieve that pressure.
 This will allow him to walk easily with out pain.
 Now, CSC needs your help to fund this $1,027 procedure.
 Vanna shared, "I can't imagine life without back pain, so I am simply excited to feel what it will feel like when the surgery is done."